kayllacooperr/cse15l_lab_reports/lab3.md

 ```

-Apologies for the long outputs, but that's all thanks to the `-y` command! `-y` will allow grep to bypass
+Apologies for the long outputs, but that's all thanks to the `-i` command! `-i` will allow grep to bypass
 case distinctions, allowing for more output.
 This is extremely useful for finding words/phrases in a file,
 despite if they are the first word in the sentence, or if the word is refering to a proper noun, and other
 similar cases.
-Now upper/lower cases will both be shown by grep when using the `-y` command.
+Now upper/lower cases will both be shown by grep when using the `-i` command.
+I previous had used `-y`
+instead of `i-`, in the documentation it is said that `-y` is an obselete synonym for the `-i` command, and when I played
+around with it, the `-i` command actually added some lines that the `-y` did not output!